 3.7a International Cooperation.
-The Allies had some difficulty in operating together.
-"Operating together" is stacking together (excluding off-map areas), participating in attacks together, using other nationality's reserve markers and using the same HQs for supply.
-Chinese and American units freely operate together.
-All Commonwealth (all non-US/Chinese) troops operate together, but not with US/Chinese troops.
-The Chindits (3 Indian Division) can attack with US troops, but not Chinese.
-Aircraft, trucks, wagons, and mules operate completely freely.
+There are two Allied factions: 1) the Chinese-American, and 2) the Commonwealth (all non-US and non-Chinese).
+These factions had some difficulty in operating together.
+In game terms, "operating together" is stacking (excluding off-map areas), participating in the same attacks, using other nationality's reserve markers, and using the same HQs for supply.

+The Chindits (3 Indian Division) are a special case: they are part of the Commonwealth faction, but can also cooperate with US troops (but not Chinese).

+Cooperation restrictions do not apply to aircraft, trucks, wagons, and mules.

 3.7b Commonwealth Brigade Structure.
-For supply trace and draw, Commonwealth units ignore division designations and draw from any valid Commonwealth source without penalty.
-Treat all Commonwealth units as if they were independent units.
+For supply purposes, treat all Commonwealth units as if they were independent units.
+Their multi-unit formations and divisional HQs can therefore ignore OCS 12.6f and 13.1d.

-Designer's Note.
-The British brigade systemallowed for very flexible and efficient assignment of units to higher formation depending on the situation.
+Design Note: The British brigade system allowed for very flexible and efficient assignment of units to higher formation depending on the situation.
 There were a number of times in this battle when brigades and battalions were assigned to different divisions.
 This rule is intended to simulate the inherent efficiency of the system by minimizing the supply requirements for the flexible formations.